TransBioInfoLab/DNAm-reliability/README.md

 ### 2. Distribution of the ICCs in EPIC-EPIC comparison

-To study the ICCs for probes in our EPIC-EPIC comparison, we compared the distributions of the ICCs in our EPIC-EPIC comparison with results from Sugden et al. (2020) [2], Logue et al. (2017) [3], and Bose et al. (2014) [4].
+We studied both the magnitude and patterns of reliability in the EPIC-EPIC comparison, and compared the distributions of the ICCs in our EPIC-EPIC comparison with results from Sugden et al. (2020) [2], Logue et al. (2017) [3], and Bose et al. (2014) [4].

 | File                                        | Link                                                         |
 | ------------------------------------------- | ------------------------------------------------------------ |